0chain/system_test/README.md

 The tests require a full 0Chain network to be deployed and running in a healthy state.

-### Deploying a new 0Chain network and running tests
+### Deploying a new 0Chain network and running tests via the System tests pipeline (RECOMMENDED)

 The [System Tests Pipeline](https://github.com/0chain/system_test/actions/workflows/ci.yml) can deploy a new 0Chain network with a custom set of docker images then run tests:
 <details>